-Basel III common disclosure - 30.09.2022 (Rs. in millions) Ref no. 23 of which: significant investments in the common stock of financial entities - - 24 of which : mortgage servicing rights - - 25 of which: deferred tax assets arising from temporary differences - - 26 National specific regulatory adjustments(26a+26b+26c+26d) - - 26a of which :Investments in the equity capital of unconsolidated insurance subsidiaries - - 26b of which: Investments in the equity capital of unconsolidated non-financial subsidiaries - - 26c of which : Shortfall in the equity capital of majority owned financial entities which have not been consolidated with the bank - - 26d of which: Unamortised pension funds expenditures - - 27 Regulatory adjustments applied to Common Equity Tier 1 due to insufficient Additional Tier 1 and Tier 2 to cover deductions - - 28 Total regulatory adjustments to Common equity Tier 1 1730.24 - 29 Common Equity Tier 1 capital (CET1) 63045.43 - Additional Tier 1 capital : instruments 30 Directly issued qualifying Additional Tier 1 instruments plus related stock surplus (share premium) (31+32) - - 31 of which: classified as equity under applicable accounting standards (Perpetual Non-Cumulative Preference Shares) - - 32 of which: classified as liabilities under applicable accounting standards (Perpetual debt Instruments) - - 33 Directly issued capital instruments subject to phase out from Additional Tier 1 - - 34 Additional Tier 1 instruments (and CET1 instruments not included in row 5) issued by subsidiaries and held by third parties (amount allowed in group AT1) - - 35 of which: instruments issued by subsidiaries subject to phase out - - 36 Additional Tier 1 capital before regulatory adjustments - - Additional Tier 1 capital: regulatory adjustments 37 Investments in own Additional Tier 1 instruments - - 38 Reciprocal cross-holdings in Additional Tier 1 instruments - - 39 Investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions, where the bank does not own more than 10% of the issued common share capital of the entity (amount above 10% threshold) - - 40 Significant investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation (net of eligible short positions) - - 41 National specific regulatory adjustments (41a+41b) 41a Investments in the Additional Tier 1 capital of unconsolidated insurance subsidiaries - - 41b Shortfall in the Additional Tier 1 capital of majority owned financial entities which have not been consolidated with the bank - -
+Basel III common disclosure - September 30, 2019 (Rs. in millions) Ref no. 24 of which : mortgage servicing rights - - 25 of which : deferred tax assets arising from temporary differences - - 26 National specific regulatory adjustments(26a+26b+26c+26d) - - 26a of which :Investments in the equity capital of unconsolidated insurance subsidiaries - - 26b of which : Investments in the equity capital of unconsolidated non-financial subsidiaries - - 26c of which : Shortfall in the equity capital of majority owned financial entities which have not been consolidated with the bank - - 26d of which : Unamortised pension funds expenditures - - 27 Regulatory adjustments applied to Common Equity Tier 1 due to insufficient Additional Tier 1 and Tier 2 to cover deductions - - 28 Total regulatory adjustments to Common equity Tier 1 459.30 - 29 Common Equity Tier 1 capital (CET1) 47229.23 - Additional Tier 1 capital : instruments 30 Directly issued qualifying Additional Tier 1 instruments plus related stock surplus (share premium) (31+32) - - 31 of which : classified as equity under applicable accounting standards (Perpetual Non- Cumulative Preference Shares) - - 32 of which : classified as liabilities under applicable accounting standards (Perpetual debt Instruments) - - 33 Directly issued capital instruments subject to phase out from Additional Tier 1 - - 34 Additional Tier 1 instruments (and CET1 instruments not included in row 5) issued by subsidiaries and held by third parties (amount allowed in group AT1) - - 35 of which : instruments issued by subsidiaries subject to phase out - - 36 Additional Tier 1 capital before regulatory adjustments - - Additional Tier 1 capital: regulatory adjustments 37 Investments in own Additional Tier 1 instruments - - 38 Reciprocal cross-holdings in Additional Tier 1 instruments - - 39 Investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions, where the bank does not own more than 10% of the issued common share capital of the entity (amount above 10% threshold) - - 40 Significant investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation (net of eligible short positions) - - 41 National specific regulatory adjustments (41a+41b) - - 41a Investments in the Additional Tier 1 capital of unconsolidated insurance subsidiaries - - 41b Shortfall in the Additional Tier 1 capital of majority owned financial entities which have not been consolidated with the bank - - 42 Regulatory adjustments applied to Additional Tier 1 due to insufficient Tier 2 to cover deductions - -